nsiccha/monster/README.md

 histograms of the personwise parameter values (left) and predictive checks (right).

+For the *population means*, vertical lines indicate prior (grey) and paper posterior (black) means (solid) and population means +/- 3 population SDs (dashed).
+For the *population GSDs* vertical lines indicate prior (grey) and paper posterior (black) estimates of the population GSDs.
+For the *personwise parameter values*, grey lines indicate the same thing as for the population means, while black lines indicate *personwise paper posterior means +/- 3 personwise SDs*.

 For ease of access we link the comparison figure for the case nu=8:
 ![nu=8](figs/nu=8/comparison.png?raw=true "nu=8").